 thomas joined Watsi on April 20th, 2017.
-Four years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Johnson, a charming toddler from Tanzania, to fund leg corrective surgery so he can walk.
+Six years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Victoria, a 3-year-old girl from Kenya, to fund hydrocephalus treatment surgery and improve her quality of life.

 thomas has funded healthcare for 81 patients in 11 countries.